-Question Answer 1 Impact on the agency's waitlist(s) While there is a chan- ce that one or more families becomes over-income and remain housed (e.g., any change in the amount of (see question 2 below y), Homes for Good anticipates any impact to the waitlist or the amount of time families are on the waitlist) time families on the w vaitlist to be inconsequential.
-2 Impact on the agency's termination Homes for Good antic cipates that this policy change could result in a family becoming over- rate of families (e.g., any change in income and remaining g on program until the next review.
-This would most likely impact Low the rate at which families non- Income households, v whose increases in income were the largest over the last three years voluntarily lose assistance from the (\$15,632 vs. \$3,544 fc or ELI families).
-These households only represent only 1.5% of the fixed agency) income population, so the rate of occurrence will be minimal.
-3 Impact on the agency's current With an increase in H AP, Homes for Good may see a slight reduction in utilization due to this occupancy level in public housing policy change.
-Howe ver, the agency anticipates that the administrative savings from the activity and utilization rate in the HCV will offset the increase e in HAP. program 4 Impact on meeting the MTW Cost effectiveness Homes for Good's analysis shows that by reducing the number of annuals statutory goals of cost effectiveness, and interims, this policy change will save the agency \$244,488 per year in self sufficiency, and/or housing administrative expenses • choice.
-Self-sufficiency Since this policy only applies to elderly and disabled households on fixed incomes, this metric does not apply.
+Question Answer 1 Impact on the agency's waitlist(s) While there is a chance that one or more families becomes over-income and remain housed (e.g., any change in the amount of (see question 2 below), Homes for Good anticipates any impact to the waitlist or the amount of time families are on the waitlist) time families on the waitlist to be inconsequential.
+2 Impact on the agency's termination Homes for Good anticipates that this policy change could result in a family becoming over- rate of families (e.g., any change in income and remaining on program until the next review.
+This would most likely impact the rate at which families non- Income households, whose increases in income were the largest over the last three voluntarily lose assistance from the he (\$15,632 vs. \$3,544 for ELI families).
+These households only represent only 1.5% ( agency) income population, so the rate of occurrence will be minimal.
+3 Impact on the agency's current With an increase in HAP, Homes for Good may see a slight reduction in utilization due to this occupancy level in public housing policy change.
+However, the agency anticipates that the administrative savings from and utilization rate in the HCV will offset the increas se in HAP. program 4 Impact on meeting the MTW Cost effectiveness Homes for Good's analysis shows that by reducing the number of annuals statutory goals of cost effectiveness, and interims, this policy change will save the agency \$244,488 per year in self sufficiency, and/or housing administrative expenses choice Self-sufficiency Since this policy only applies to elderly and disabled households on fixed incomes, this metric does not apply.
 Housing choice Homes for Good does not anticipate any impact on housing choice

 Question Answe r 5 Impact on the agency's ability to 1.
-Ensure that 75% of newly Homes for Good will continue to use its current admissions meet the MTW statutory assisted households have policies, ensuring that this requirement is met. requirements very low incomes İ 2.
-Establish a reasonable rent Since this policy only applies to elderly and disabled policy that encourages households on fixed incomes, this metric does not apply. employment and self- sufficiency İ 3.
-Continue to assist The agency expects that this policy will not impact its ability substantially the same to meet the STS requirement. number of households Î 4.
-Continue to assist a This policy will nothave an impact on the household size of comparable mix of households served, although the analysis has shown that households by family size larger households will see more benefit from this policy change than small households. • 5.
-Meet Housing Quality This policy change will nothave any impact on HQS.
-Standards requirements 6 Impact on the rate of hardship Homes s for Good does not anticipate e any hardships as a result of this policy change as it will not requests and the number granted have a negative impact on household's rent or utility payments.
-However, the standard Homes and denied as a result of this activity for Go od Hardship Policy will apply y in the event this policy results in a hardship.
+Ensure that 75% of newly Homes for Good will continue to use its current admissions meet the MTW statutory assisted households have policies, ensuring that this requirement is met. requirements very low incomes 2.
+Establish a reasonable rent Since this policy only applies to elderly and disabled policy that encourages households on fixed incomes, this metric does not apply. employment and self- sufficiency 3.
+Continue to assist The agency expects that this policy will not impact its ability substantially the same to meet the STS requirement. number of households 4.
+Continue to assist a This policy will not have an impact on the household size of comparable mix of households served, although the analysis has shown that households by family size larger households will see more benefit from this policy change than small households.
+5. Meet Housing Quality This policy change will not have any impact on HQS.
+Standards requirements 6 Impact on the rate of hardship Homes for Good does not anticipate any hardships as a result of this policy change as it will not requests and the number granted have a negative impact on household's rent or utility payments.
+However, the standard Homes and denied as a result of this activity activity for Good Hardship Policy will apply in the event this policy results in a hardsh